runtimesharks/rolandleth.com/Readme.md

 # rolandleth.com

 Really simple [Sinatra](http://www.sinatrarb.com/) app for my [site](http://rolandleth.com).
-I write my posts with [Markdown](http://daringfireball.net/projects/markdown/), push them to Heroku, then parse them.
-That's kinda it.
+I write my posts with [Markdown](http://daringfireball.net/projects/markdown/), save them to a Dropbox folder and access a custom URL which fetches new/modified posts and saves them in a Postgres database.
+Not anything fancy.
-I plan to add Dropbox link functionality in the near future, so I can publish when mobile.

 Also included: the landing pages from [RLLandingPage](http://github.com/rolandleth/RLLandingPage).